Memorial Garden Interment

 Interment in the Memorial Garden is open to all Unitarian Universalists.
 An UUCP Interment form must be filled out and submitted with a suggested minimum donation of $1000, which is used for maintenance and improvements of the Garden.
 The ashes may be scattered or buried in a selected location.
 Although records are kept of the site chosen, no markers or containers are permitted.
 The names of those interred in the Garden may be placed on a plaque near the sculpture for a $150 processing fee.
 Please see the “Memorial service brochure” brochure for more information.

 The Memorial Garden Endowment Fund

-UUCP recieves the annual interest off of the Memorial Garden Endowment Fund which goes directly to the upkeep and maintenance of the Garden, statues, benches and irrigation system.
-Donations may be made to the Memorial Garden Endowment Fund in honor or in memory of a loved one may be made at any time.
+UUCP receives the annual interest from the Memorial Garden Endowment Fund, which goes directly to the upkeep and maintenance of the Garden, statues, benches and irrigation system.
+Donations may be made to the Memorial Garden Endowment Fund in honor or in memory of a loved one, and may be made at any time.
 The Fund is managed by the UU Foundation of Phoenix.
 Please make checks out to “UUCP” and include “Memorial Garden Trust Fund” in the memo line.
 You can mail the checks to the congregation.